 - The prognosis is much improved in patients who undergo surgical or percutaneous relief of valve obstruction.
 However, life expectancy is still shortened compared with that expected for age, largely because of the complications of mitral stenosis.

-- Primary and secondary prevention of rheumatic fever.
+- Prevention of rheumatic fever.

 - Prevention of endocarditis.